developeroka/shortit/README.md

 # shortit
-Simple tool for redirecting to your most wanted URLs
+Simple teminal tool for redirecting to your most wanted URLs